Arroz Imperial Recipe

 My mom took great pains deciding what she would make to share with our new neighbors.
 And if it was something to be shared as part of celebrating this great country’s independence, well, it should be something Grand.
 Possibly even Regal.

 She felt she had to make something wonderful.
 Like our adopted country, The Dish was to be something Magnificent, (not to mention delicious), it had to be Cuban, and it was meant to impress.

-She wanted to give our neighbors the very best The Cuban Family had to offer.
+She wanted to give our neighbors the very best comfort food The Cuban Family had to offer.
 It took a while to prepare (I have shortened the recipe since then), but the outcome was well worth it.

 We made a wonderful impression.
 As it turned out, The Cuban Family was generous and welcoming and so patriotic!
 Who knew?

 What did she finally make for that fabled potluck?
 Well, my mom made Arroz Imperial.
 And it was such a hit that she made it every single 4th of July for the next twenty years.
 The neighbors came to look forward to her signature dish.
 In fact, from then on, she would only make it for the Annual 4th of July Block Party and Potluck.